poiyomi/PoiyomiDocs/docs/modifiers/uvs/parallax.md

 This feature is similar to the Height Map function found in the Unity Standard Shader, but with some more options available for additional tweaks.

 :::caution
-Parallax Heightmapping is an expensive feature due to the way it works.
-Because of this, we recommend you utilize the [Normal Map](https://www.poiyomi.com/color-and-normals/main#normal-map) feature instead as it is both more performance-friendly and higher quality.
+Parallax Heightmapping is an expensive feature.
+We recommend you use [Normal Maps](https://www.poiyomi.com/color-and-normals/main#normal-map) instead.
 :::

 ## Applies To